Community Session Proposals: Open

 Can we bring in outside speakers for our Community Session?

-To facilitate your submission, you can download the Community Session Builder Form to help you compose your answers for Community Session Submission questions.
-The worksheet is to provide submitter with a copy of the Annual Assembly Call for Community Session questions to assist you in preparing prior to entering your data online.
+To facilitate your submission, you can download the Community Session Builder Form to help you compose your answers for Community Session submission questions.
+The worksheet is to provide the submitter with a copy of the Annual Assembly Call for Community Session questions to assist them in preparing prior to entering your data online.
 All proposals must be submitted online.
 Hard copy/email proposals are not accepted.

 Questions?
 Email email@example.com or call (847) 737-6000.